torigilbertson/pets/Pets/Pet Care/Cat/Cat Sitting Details.md

 ## Food
-1/2 can in the morning, 1/2 at night, store opened cans in fridge Top off dry food
+½ can wet food, store opened cans in fridge
+Top off dry food

 I use yogurt lids because Baloo pushes his food around.
 Scape off old food and put the lid in the dishwasher, and put the next canned food meal on a fresh lid.
 Extra lids can be found in the pantry.

 Wash out empty cans and put them in the recycling (any of the 3 smaller bins below the counter).

+Cycle through all 4 flavors
-Canned food is on the bottom shelf in the pantry
+Wet food located in the pantry, bottom shelf.
-Dry food is in white container on floor of pantry
+Dry food located in the pantry, white bin on the floor.

 ## Attention
 Baloo will probably want to sit on your lap and get pets.